Abbe-Engers/FLAI/README.md

 ### Installing en Setting Up.

-A step by step guide on how to open the and use the unity project.
+A step by step guide on how to open and use the Unity Project.

 #### Installing
 First you need to the download the whole repository and save it to a folder.